gazoodle/geckolib/README.md

  - Add switch for winterizing
  - Add sensor for RF signal strength
  - Add ability to set hours so we can implement a crude clock sync mechanism
- - During work on the disconnect/reconnect mechanism, I've realised that there is a bunch of self referential pointers going on which make it hard for the GC to clean up.
-I need to remove this (observer) pattern and replace it with something else, perhaps a pub/sub or a mediator.
  - Think about a way to provide access to behaviour refresh frequencies so that it can be customised
  - Add accessor get/set commands to simulator for investigating other spas